broadcastellan: List of blog entries 2005-present

 I started broadcastellan at the height of the blogging phenomenon back in 2005.
 I had not long moved from Manhattan to rural Wales and needed to make a home for myself at a time when my surroundings were strange to me and little I knew or cared for could be readily applied to my dramatically changed everyday.

-This is a list of all 834 entries in the journal (2005 to present).
-To read them, follow the links below.
+This is an inventory of all 861 entries in the broadcastellan journal (2005 to present), with links to each entry.

 - 20 May 2005: Unpopular Culture; or, the Return of the Magnificent Montague